revk/revk/README.md

 This repository also contains software and circuit designs published free by Andrews & Arnold Ltd.

-"RevK", the "AJK" logo, and the "aa" logo, are, however, registered trademarks.
+"RevK", the "AJK" logo, and the "aa" logo, are, however, trademarks.

 ### Me, on a boat in Norway